RX2Solutions/RX2Solutions.github.io/_posts/2023-09-26-Fun-Fall-Recipes.md

 <BR>
 ![Buffalo Chicken Dip]({{- baseurl -}}/assets/images/dip.jpg) **Buffalo Chicken Dip**
 Buffalo chicken dip is a delicious and flavorful appetizer that is perfect for any party or gathering.
 The tangy and zesty flavor of the buffalo sauce combined with the creamy and cheesy texture of the dip creates a mouthwatering taste that is sure to please any crowd.
 Whether you're hosting a game day party or just looking for a tasty snack, buffalo chicken dip is the perfect choice!
-Follow the link for the full dip recipe & notes: https://tastesbetterfromscratch.com/buffalo-chicken-dip/
+Follow the link for the full dip recipe & notes: https://tastesbetterfromscratch.com/buffalo-chicken-dip/ <br>
 <BR>
 ![BBQ Meatballs]({{- baseurl -}}/assets/images/BBQ.jpg) **BBQ Meatballs**